cooperrc/computational-mechanics/syllabus.md

 differentiation and integration.
 Students are also expected to learn basics of git version control, Python functions and programming best practices.

+Students are expected to work together, share resources, and build collaboratively.
+Any work that is turned in by an individual should reflect the student's understanding of the material.

+Students _should_
+- copy/paste code from textbook, then read through it to understand
+- post/share code examples and error messages
+- post/share code examples to resolve other students' issues
+- submit work that they can explain

+Students _should not_
+- submit other students' work as their own
+- submit work that they do not understand (copy-pasted without reading/understanding)

 ## Course Information
 __Course Title:__ ME3255 - Computational Mechanics